rust-lang/rfcs/text/3318-field-pojection.md

 It is the most important goal of this RFC to make field projection an entirely safe operation.
 It also tries to make supporting field projection a safe operation.
-This second point is not as important as the first, but it will make field projection more accesible in third party libraries.
+This second point is not as important as the first, but it will make field projection more accessible in third party libraries.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation